18. Beamforming & DOA¶

 print(s) # note that it's 3 elements long, it's complex, and the first element is 1+0j

-To apply the Steering Vector we have to do a matrix multiplication of s and tx, so first let’s convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
+To apply the steering vector we have to do a matrix multiplication of s and tx, so first let’s convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
 We’ll start off by making both into row vectors using ourarray.reshape(-1,1).
 We then perform the matrix multiply, indicated by the @ symbol.
 We also have to convert tx from a row vector to a column vector using a transpose operation (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.

 s = s.reshape(-1,1)